krieven/W3View/api-doc.md

 attribute can be accessed from constructor via this.ref[value_of_ref_attribute].
 Only ref's, defined in the current component definition are accesible.

-### Lifecicle methods:
+### Lifecycle methods:
-It is recomended to use lifecicle methods for components instead of standard appendChild, insertBefore and removeChild methods, for properly lifecicle executions.
+It is recomended to use lifecycle methods for components instead of standard appendChild, insertBefore and removeChild methods, for properly lifecycle executions.

 *mount(target: HTMLElement, index?: number)* - mounts instance into DOM subtree of target (in the target.ref.content